 Who We Are

 NYSARC Trust Services is a 501(c)(3) non-profit that administers first- and third-party special needs trusts and pooled trusts.
-Each year, we help thousands of people in all counties of New York protect monthly income and excess assets in order to qualify and maintain financial eligibility for means-tested government benefits, including Medicaid and Supplemental Security Income (SSI).
+Each year, we help thousands of people in every county of New York protect monthly income and excess assets in order to qualify and maintain financial eligibility for means-tested government benefits, including Medicaid and Supplemental Security Income (SSI).

 Through the grants we award to Chapters of the Arc New York, our services further enhance the lives of people with intellectual and developmental disabilities by providing the means to fund recreational opportunities, guardianship services, and more.